smartcity-tpn-preemption/tpn-preemption/README.md

 # Traffic-Light Control for Emergency Vehicles

-This repository contains the source code and instructions to run some traffic-light control systems, using traffic-light preemption to achieve that goal.
+This repository contains the source code and instructions to run some traffic-light control systems, using algorithms to perform traffic-light preemptions, in order to reduce the timeloss of some desired Emergency Vehicle (EV).

 ## Getting started